 - Listen to each other more; respect each other more.
 Look for and build on our common interests.
 War is possible but so is peace.
 You may have seen the Hollywood movie “War Horse.”
 In the scene on the Western Front, British and German soldiers stop fighting for a few minutes to free the war horse from the barbed wire between the trench lines in No Man’s Land.
 A British and a German soldier jointly free him from the wire and flip a coin to see who will take the horse.
 In this case the life of this remarkable horse that had made it through the night in No Man’s land served to give the enemies a common purpose.

 - For peace to prevail, compromise among competing groups is necessary.
 In your group, distinguish the essential and vital from the not-so-essential.
 Be ready to compromise.
+To help you understand the negative consequences of the persistent striving to dominate and be Number 1, watch the movie: “A Beautiful Mind.”

 - If we wish for a better world, you and I must strive to make the various episodes of life end well—with goodness and justice winning over malice and evil.